 Soda_Jerk - Sister team making works of digital sampling since 2002, now based mainly in New York.
 Terror Nullius (2018) a key work.

 Daniel Staten-Robinson - Super 8 filmmaker in the '80s, known for the classic (The) Taking (of) Place.

 Kriv Stenders - Indie low-budget feature maker in the '00s, has gone more towards the mainstream in the '10s.

 Luke Sullivan - AFTRS graduate from mid 2010s, has made one low-buget feature Reflections in the Dust (2018).

 Platon Theodoris NEW - Has made several short films in the 2010s, and also his debut feature Alvin's Harmonious World of Opposites in 2015.
-Currently working on his 2nd feature.
+2nd feature The Lonely Spirits Variety Hour released in 2022.

 Mark Titmarsh - Artist and Super 8 filmmaker who was one of the driving forces behind the Sydney Super 8 Film Group in the 1980s.